English

 Contents

-Explore the Grand Louvre Palace and 800 Years of its History
+Explore the Grand Louvre Palace and 800 years of its history

-Louvre Museum timeline
+Timeline of the Louvre Museum

 • 1190s: King Philip II orders the construction of a fortress to protect Paris during his absence from the crusades.
 The remains of this fortress exist beneath the current Louvre Palace.